 Final results will be released by August 2018.
 All applicants will be notified about the status of their application by August 2018 at the latest.

 How do I submit an application?

 Applications must be submitted online, through the Online Australia Awards Scholarships Information System (OASIS) at https://oasis.dfat.gov.au/

 How are applications assessed?

-Complete and eligible applications are assessed and ranked based on the applicant’s professional and personal qualities, academic competence and, most importantly, the applicant’s potential to impact on development challenges in their home country.
+Complete and eligible applications are assessed and ranked based on the applicant’s professional and personal qualities, academic competence and, most importantly, potential to have a positive impact on development challenges in their home country..

 What is a Development Impact Plan?

-The purpose of the DIP is to help awardees establish a link between their professional requirements (human resource gaps), the course of study in Australia and development priorities of their respective countries.
+The purpose of the DIP is to help you establish a link between your professional requirements (human resource gaps), the course of study in Australia and the development priorities of your own country.
 The DIP seeks to articulate practical and realistic tasks showing how you plan to apply the skills and knowledge gained from your studies in Australia.
-You will also need to highlight the possible constraints and the resources that you may need to implement the tasks you have identified to demonstrate their feasibility.
+You will also need to demonstrate the feasibility of the tasks you have identified by highlighting the possible constraints and the resources that you may need in order to implement them.

-The DIP is updated at various points of the award cycle (Pre-Departure Briefing, Return Home Workshop, and the Reintegration Workshop).
+The DIP is updated at various points of the Scholarship cycle (Pre-Departure Briefing, Return Home Workshop, and Reintegration Workshop).